Glazzes/react-native-zoom-toolkit/docs/docs/components/resumablezoom.md

 |------|---------|----------------|
 | `(x: number, y: number) => void` | `undefined` | see [worklets](https://docs.swmansion.com/react-native-reanimated/docs/2.x/fundamentals/worklets/) |

 Worklet callback triggered when the wrapped component has been panned beyond the boundaries defined by its enclosing container, receives as an argument how much the component has been panned beyond such boundaries in both `x` and `y` axis.

-For the `x` axis you will get negative values from the left and positive values from the right, for the `y` axis positive values going up and negative values going down.

 ### onPanEnd
 | Type | Default | Additional Info |